• Skip to main content

 Students must complete 3 hours from this category.

-Choose one course from 3000 or 4000 level ENG literature, creative writing, or linguistics courses.
+Choose one course from 3000 or 4000 level, creative writing CW, linguistics courses (LING), or literature (ENG or ENGL).

 Secondary Major in Professional Writing & Rhetoric